Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab1/README.md

 <ul><img src="Images/Step1/Configure_HDL_Blocks/Step11-1.png" width=400px; height=auto></ul>
 <ul><img src="Images/Step1/Configure_HDL_Blocks/Step11-2.png" width=400px; height=auto></ul>

 14. Double-click the **Vitis Model Composer Hub** token to open the Properties Editor.
-Click on the "Code Generation" icon on the top and then highlight the HDL_filter subsystem on the left.
+Click on the "Code Generation" icon on the top, and then click the HDL_filter subsystem on the left.
 <ul><img src="Images/Step1/Configure_HDL_Blocks/hub_block_hdl_filter.png" width=400px; height=auto></ul>

 <br>Because the input port is sampled at 20 MHz to adequately represent the data, you must define the clock rate of the FPGA and the Simulink sample period to be at least 20 MHz.